Hot hatch

-A hot hatch (shortened from hot hatchback) is a high-performance hatchback car.

-The term originated in the mid-1980s; however, factory high-performance versions of hatchbacks have been produced since the 1970s.

-Front-mounted petrol engines, together with front-wheel drive, is the most common powertrain layout, however all-wheel drive has become more commonly used since around 2010.
+A hot hatch (shortened from hot hatchback) is a high-performance variant of a hatchback car.
+The term originated in the mid-1980s; however, sportier factory versions of hatchbacks have been produced since the 1970s.
+A front-engine, front-wheel-drive layout that uses petrol for fuel is the most common choice of powertrain, however all-wheel drive has become more commonly used since around 2010.
 Most hot hatches are of European or Asian origin.

 Etymology

 Usage of the term "hot hatchback" began in the United Kingdom in 1983, which was shortened to "hot hatch" in 1984.
 The term first appeared in The Times in 1985, and is now commonly and widely accepted as a mainstream, albeit informal, term.
 It is retrospectively applied to cars from the late 1970s but was not a phrase used at the time.

-Some larger grand tourer sports cars have a rear hatch (such as the Porsche 928, Porsche Panamera, Reliant Scimitar GTE and Ferrari FF), these are hatchbacks, however it is uncommon for these to be referred to as hot hatches.
+While hot hatches generally come with two-box designs, three-box/sloped liftback designs are not unheard of, with some of them crossing into sports sedan territory.

 Due to the historical scarcity of hatchback cars in the United States, the term hot hatch is not widely used in the US.

-Since the 1990s and 2000s, the term warm hatch has been used to describe sporting hatchback models of lesser performance than a hot hatch (i.e. a "junior" version of a hot hatch).
+Since the 1990s and 2000s, the term warm hatch has been used to describe sporting hatchback models that are slower than a hot hatch (i.e. a "junior" version of a hot hatch).
 Examples include the Mini Cooper (which sits below the Mini Cooper S), Peugeot 207 GT (which sits below the Peugeot 207 GTi) Suzuki Swift Sport, and Toyota Yaris SR.